NicoHood/Arch-Scripts/README.md

 * Go to `Compositor`
 * Disable `Show shadows under dock windows` to get rid of the sticky horizontal line
 * Enable `Synchronize drawing to the vertical blank`
+* Or disable compositing and use [compton](http://duncanlock.net/blog/2013/06/07/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce/) instead.

 * Set the window button layout to the left in `Settings->Window Manager->Style` under `Button layout`